sjlee4108/sjlee4108/README.md

 ### 👋 &nbsp; Hello!

 > I am Seungjae Lee, aspiring to become a developer.
 I am confident in learning new technologies and frameworks, and I enjoy collaborating with a variety of people.
 I aim to become a developer who analyzes and understands users' needs and implements optimal platforms that meet those requirements.
+I am currently at Georgia Tech MSCS program, studying different kind of computing systems and building strong foundation in the computer science field.

+* Visit my notion portfolio to check out some of the works I have done! 💻 [Notion Portfolio](https://www.notion.so/seungjae-lee-resume/Seungjae-Lee-094f2c4038014cb0b8836c5254a6f4c4)

 <br/>